fbpx

 Best Homeschool Tips!

-Wow did summer go fast or what?
+Wow, did summer go fast or what?
 Seems like just yesterday I was writing summer-themed articles; now we are already in “back to school” season!

 Create a Roadmap and Not a Blueprint

-I suggest you approach your plans more like a roadmap.
-A roadmap tells you where you are going and how to get there, but it leaves the pace up to you.
-It allows you the liberty to pull off for your potty breaks, stop at that farmer’s stand on the roadside, or veer off on side-adventures at the local tourist trap.
-Applied to homeschooling, viewing your plans like roadmap allows you to maintain the general direction and important milestones of your semester while keeping things flexible for the deviations that life will inevitably throw at us.
-So make your plans, fill out your daily schedule, plot your course, but always keep in mind that your semester journey will never look exactly how you planned.
+A roadmap tells you where you are going and how to get there.
+It leaves the pace up to you.
+It allows you the liberty to pull off for your potty breaks, stop at that farmer’s stand on the roadside, or veer off on side adventures at the local tourist trap.
+Applied to homeschooling, viewing your plans like a roadmap allows you to maintain the general direction and essential milestones of your semester while keeping things flexible for the deviations that life will inevitably throw at us.
+So make your plans, fill out your daily schedule, and plot your course, but remember that your semester journey will never look exactly how you planned.
 And that’s okay!

 Remember, Not All Education is Formal